sap-tutorials/Tutorials/tutorials/opps-advanced-redeem-multicode-coupon/opps-basic-scenario-coupon-management.md

 ### Create environments in SAP Business Accelerator Hub

-In order to continue with the next steps, you need to have already set up your trial environments for the **Coupon Management service, Data Upload service and Data Access service** in the **SAP Business Accelerator Hub**.
+In order to continue with the next steps, you need to have already set up your trial environments for the **Coupon Management service, Data Upload service, Data Access service, and Calculation service** in the **SAP Business Accelerator Hub**.
 If you need guidance, have a look at step 2 of the tutorial [Apply a Simple Promotion with SAP Omnichannel Promotion Pricing](opps-basic-scenario).
-The same is applicable for **Coupon Management** service too.

-### Create Multi-Code Coupon Object
+### Reserve a Coupon Code

-You can now create a multi-code coupon object with the Coupon Management service.
+You can now reserve the coupon code for the multi-code coupon **COFFEELOVER** the Coupon Management service.

 Navigate to the [Coupon Management service of SAP Omnichannel Promotion Pricing on SAP Business Accelerator Hub](https://api.sap.com/api/CouponManagementService/overview).
 Log on with the same login information that you use for your SAP BTP account.